tarotez/sortpipe/README.md

     f.
 Sometimes, an error message shows up saying "the file is already opened by Microsoft Excel".
 In that case, make a new directory and write out there.

-6. Click plexon2stability.bat on the Desktop.
+6. Click plexon2stability.bat.
 It transorms toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX_YYY.mat into sessionXX_elYY_subsessZ_single_channel_sort.mat and copies to matrixNotCellArray/sessionXX.

-7. Click divide_by_channel.bat on the Desktop.
+7. Click divide_by_channel.bat.
 It generates matrixNotCellArray_MNAME/sessionXX/sessionXX_elYY_subsessZ_single_channel.mat for each single unit (channel).
 The mat files contain variables wvf_single_channel and times_single_channel.

 8. From Matlab, execute sortpipe/convert_to_1x1_cell_array.m.
 It does the following conversions to variables in matrixNotCellArray_MNAME/sessionXX/sessionXX_elYY_subsessZ_single_channel.mat and write out to forStabilityAnalysis_MNAME.